12 May Home Antibody Test For COVID-19

 - False negative: The individual tests negative but is actually sick.

 Tests with low sensitivity and/or low specificity are more likely to return false positives and false negatives.
-That’s why Concierge MD LA uses an antibody test with high specificity and sensitivity for results that are as accurate as possible.
+That’s why Concierge MD uses an antibody test with high specificity and sensitivity for results that are as accurate as possible.

 Getting the correct result is important for not only your health, but the health of the people around you.
 For example, false positives can lead to additional testing, treatment, and costs.
 People whose tests return false negatives can unintentionally spread the virus.